 - How many copies of my book will be printed?

 Offset printing requires that you have a crystal ball and be able to predict how many copies are needed in what time period.
 We prefer the POD model which is more flexible, environmentally conscious, and with considerable cost and time savings.
-We contract with print factories in the USA and UK independently.
+We contract with print factories in the USA, UK, and Australia independently.
 That being said, we do use offset printing for books that prove to have a good track record.